-Despite being a natural part of Australia’s ecosystem, weeds can do much damage when left to their own devices.
+Despite being a natural part of our ecosystem, Australian weeds can cause significant damage when left unchecked.

-In fact, the six most common weeds cover an area three times the size of Tasmania, which shows how fast these plants can spread.
+In fact, the six most common weeds cover an area three times the size of Tasmania, showing how quickly these plants can spread.
 What’s worse is that 72 per cent of the weeds in Australia today were accidentally introduced as ornamentals.

 So what is a weed?